-A customer had recently called in looking for a way to show his Bend Lines on the drawing of his sheet metal parts and while some people may say the answer is simple there are several ways to get the Bend Lines to show or not show in your drawing.
+A customer had recently called in looking for a way to show his Bend Lines on the drawing of his sheet metal parts.
+While some people may say the answer is simple there are several ways to get the Bend Lines to show or not show in your drawing.

-The first thing that everyone needs to know is where the Bend Lines are stored/create/saved, or whatever you want to call it.
-So in a part generated with the Sheet Metal Tools your Bend Lines are stored in the Flat-Pattern feature, remember that this sketch you can show/hide and suppress/unsuppress to control how/when it is displayed.
-By default it is always in the Folded configuration unsuppressed and hidden and in the Flat configuration it is unsuppressed and set to shown.
+The first thing that everyone needs to know is where the Bend Lines are stored/create/saved.
+In a part generated with the Sheet Metal Tools your Bend Lines are stored in the Flat-Pattern feature.
+Remember that you can show/hide and suppress/unsuppress to control how and when these sketches are displayed.
+By default they are always in the Folded configuration, unsuppressed and hidden and in the Flat configuration, unsuppressed and set to shown.

 (Create features, Insert Bends).
-Your Bend Lines are stored in the same location as above but there are 2 other Sheet Metal Features that can interfere if you change the default way those are displayed, if you do not change anything with in them then you should have nothing to worry about.
+Your Bend Lines are stored in the same location as above but there are two other Sheet Metal Features that can interfere if you change the default way those are displayed.
+If you do not change anything in them then you should have nothing to worry about.

 On to the drawing side of things, by default when you insert a Flat Pattern View from the View Palette or from the Model View command it will auto generate a derived configuration in the part file for you and drop in your Flattened view with Bend Notes.